mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 ### Method 2: Real time data ingestion into BigQuery using Pub/Sub

-This variant of data ingestion allows real-time streaming into BigQuery using Pub/Sub.
+Pub/Sub enables real-time streaming into BigQuery.
+Learn more about [Pub/Sub integrations with BigQuery](https://cloud.google.com/pubsub/docs/bigquery).

 We create an empty table and then stream data into it.
 For this to work, we need to specify a schema.
 Have a look at <walkthrough-editor-open-file filePath="src/data_ingestion/fraud_detection_bigquery_schema.json">`fraud_detection_bigquery_schema.json`</walkthrough-editor-open-file>.
 This is the schema we are going to use.